trycourier/courier-ios/Docs/PushNotifications.md

 3. Open your iOS app in Xcode and go to File > New > Target
 4. Select "Courier Service" and click "Next"
 5. Give the Notification Service Extension a name (i.e. "CourierService").
+6. Click Finish

-6. Link the Courier SDK to your extension
+### Link the Courier SDK to your extension:

 #### Swift Package Manager Setup
-1. Select `Courier_iOS` from package dropdown
-2. Click Finish
-3. Click on your project file
+1. Click on your project file
-4. Under Targets, click on your new Target
+2. Under Targets, click on your new Target
-5. Under the General tab > Frameworks and Libraries, click the "+" icon
+3. Under the General tab > Frameworks and Libraries, click the "+" icon
-6. Select the Courier package from the list under Courier Package > Courier
+4. Select the Courier package from the list under Courier Package > Courier

 #### Cocoapods Setup
-1. Select `Courier_iOS` from the package dropdown
-2. Add the following snippet to the bottom of your Podfile
+1. Add the following snippet to the bottom of your Podfile

 ```ruby
 target 'CourierService' do